-Every organization will fall somewhere in between “hoarder” mentality and a laser-focus on document management.
+Every organization will fall somewhere in between a “hoarder” mentality and a laser-focus on document management.
 If you’re already taking care of document destruction, it’s possible you could be doing more.
 If you’re not shredding documents, you could be putting your clients’ and company’s information, as well as your reputation, at risk.
-Add in possible legal action caused by improper storage or destruction of sensitive records and it’s easy to see why investing in document shredding could be your best move this year.
+Add in possible legal action caused by improper storage or destruction of sensitive records and it’s easy to see why investing in secure document shredding could be your best move this year.

 In addition to the risks just mentioned, if you’re not taking care of document destruction, you’re also going to eventually run out of storage space.
 Pro tip: To keep from drowning in a mountain of paper, write a record-retention policy — identifying classes of documents and having rules around how long to keep them.

 So what are your options for document shredding?
 The DIY approach is fine, as long as you’re using a micro-cut shredder.
 A strip-cut shredder is much cheaper, but it also offers the lowest level of security.
 A micro-cut shredder, on the other hand, will cost more, but it produces basically confetti.
 No amount of tenacity will allow micro-cut documents to be reassembled.

 If you generate a high volume of documents or you’re looking to perform a purge of old documents, you’ll want to hire a professional document shredding service.
 To provide a quote, they will need to know the volume of documents to be shredded, especially for a one-time purge.
 Lastly, for ongoing service, they’ll want to know how frequently you wish to have documents shredded.
 You might need both a purge and a service contract to get you on track to safely and securely destroy records you’ve been accumulating through the years as well as handle your current volume so you won’t need to ever purge again!